-In partnership with the Children & Nature Network and the National League of Cities, Western Reserve Land Conservancy is implementing the Cities Connecting Children to Nature initiative in northeast Ohio.
+In partnership with the Children & Nature Network and the National League of Cities, Western Reserve Land Conservancy and its partners are implementing Nature Everywhere in northeast Ohio.
+Previously called Cities Connecting Children to Nature, Nature Everywhere provides access to tools, resources, and a national peer learning network of leaders, who share successful strategies for connecting children to the benefits to nature.

 Sincere thank you to members of our nature-based and community-focused stakeholder group